ardinusawan/ardinusawan.github.io/content/posts/website-in-pi/index.md

 ## Load Balancer

-Cloudflare worker is serverless function (just like AWS Lambda).
-By using [wrangler](https://github.com/tanggalnya/load-balancer-worker/blob/main/src/proxy.ts) I build simple load balancer with health check enabled.
+I do use Cloudflare Worker for LB.
+[Cloudflare Worker](https://workers.cloudflare.com/) is serverless function (just like AWS Lambda).
+Here the [source code](https://github.com/tanggalnya/load-balancer-worker/blob/main/src/proxy.ts) for round-robin the request.
+I build simple load balancer with health check enabled.
 Do check the code for details 🤓

 Logs:
 ![logs](images/cloudflare-logs.png)